 2. Do you have a Social Security Number (SSN)?

-Once you have authorization from OGS, skip to I-9 and tax withholding instructions.
+Yes – Once you have authorization from OGS, skip to “Completing Employment Onboarding” for I-9 and tax withholding information.

 Students should use the Social Security Office Locator to determine the most convenient SSA office location.